Cobase/cobase/README.md

 Cobase
 ======

-Cobase is a social media portal for corporations.
+Cobase is an open source alternative to corporate social media portals such as Yammer and Moovia.
 It allows staff to exchange information by creating groups and posting new messages to them.
-It also allows people to exchange private messages.
+No more sending mass email to the whole company, instead direct your messages to the group of people that actually are interested in the content.

+Each user can subscribe to those groups that are of his or her interest.
+For example, a developer can subscribe to a group called 'PHP development news'.
+When someone posts to that group, he/she will receive the same message on the front page's summary section, showing all posts from the groups the user has subscribed to.
+This way, people won't get distracted by messages not related to their work or interest.

 Cobase has a fully responsive layout that works on smart phones, tablet PCs and computer screen.